 Although we’ve been avid campers for years, we are new to the joys of camping with dogs!
 This is our first year with our puppy Mulan (she’s the adorable floof you’ll see throughout this post).
 So we don’t yet have all the answers for camping with dogs, but based on our experience so far, here are a few tips to get you started:

 - Can they be off-leash?
 The answer to this will depend entirely on the campsite you book, so make sure you look in advance to confirm that it’s both pet-friendly and allows off-leash pups.
 If off-leash isn’t OK, you might want to consider bringing an outdoor playpen or a tie-out cable and tether (our preferred option) so they have some space to enjoy freely.

 - Where will they sleep?
 We recommend letting them sleep with you – dogs love cuddling up at night!
 Mulan typically sleeps in a crate, so it was a special treat for her to snuggle all night with us in a hammock.
-Otherwise, bring an outdoor dog bed (remember, they’ll need to sleep on-leash) or a cozy crate.
+Otherwise, bring an outdoor dog bed (remember, they’ll need to sleep on-leash or in a tent) or a cozy crate.
 It helps to do place training in advance so they associate their bed, crate, or a blanket from home as a place they can relax and feel safe!